Culinary linguistics

-Culinary linguistics, a sub-branch of applied linguistics, is the study of food and language across various interdisciplinary fields such as linguistic, anthropology, sociolinguistics, and consumption politics and globalisation.
+Culinary linguistics, a sub-branch of applied linguistics, is the study of food and language across various interdisciplinary fields such as linguistics, anthropology, sociolinguistics, and consumption politics and globalisation.

 Methodology

 Written language

 Scholarly inquiry that deals with written language employs semiotics and ethnolinguistics methodologies, utilizing operational frameworks such as corpus linguistics, language ideology, written discourse analysis, dialectology, and theoretical lexicography.
 Research typically engages with various media forms, official documents or white papers, and text found in food production sites (e.g., markets, production facilities, restaurants).
 This generally entails the empirical analysis of words and phrases (e.g., idioms or metaphors) to investigate intertextual relations between writer/producer, audience, and sociocultural/political realities.

 Spoken language

 Another significant fraction of culinary linguistics deals with spoken language in which methodologies such as food-oriented interviews, collaborative translation, participant observation, and focus group dialogues are used and are more prominent.
 This usually invokes similar concepts like language socialization, spoken discourse analysis, and paralinguistics.